Outlier-Robust Bayesian Multivariate Analysis with Correlation-Intact Sandwich Mixture: Posterior computation of CSM

-which is a multivariate normal distribution truncated on bounded intervals.
-Since the direct sampling form the truncated multivariate normal distribution is difficult in general, we use the Hamiltonian Monte Carlo-based sampler tailored for such a distribution in \cite{pakman2014exact}.
+hence is a multivariate normal distribution truncated at bounded intervals.
+Because direct sampling from the truncated multivariate normal distribution is difficult, we use a Hamiltonian Monte Carlo-based sampler tailored for such a distribution in \cite{pakman2014exact}.